PAHackers/programming_challenges/2020/challenge_1/README.md

 # Challenge
-Given an unsorted list of integers, find a pair which add up to a given (target) value.
+Given an unsorted list of positive integers, find a pair which add up to a given (target) value.
 Identify the indices of the values which sum to the target.
 These indices must be distinct (i.e. you can't use a value in the same position twice).

 ## Rules
 You must use python 3.